SysKitTeam/docs-point/installation/deploy-syskit-point-to-cloud/install-syskit-point-on-azure-vm.md

 ## Get to Know SysKit Point

-After the installation, move on to the [Quick Start Guide](../../how-to/syskit-point-quick-start-guide.md) and learn how to use **SysKit Point**.
+After the installation, move on to the [following article](../../get-to-know-syskit-point/navigate-through-syskit-point.md) and learn how to use **SysKit Point**.

 ## Related Topics